Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Results and discussions

 The second test is with a different data set.
 It is essential to see the validity of the new transmission with different photometric catalogs, particularly because doing so ensures that the test sample and the training sample used to constrain the parameters of the model (Eq.~\ref{eqn:Sigmoid}) are independent of each other.
 To this end, we utilize \jwst\ observations by the JWST Advanced Extragalactic Survey (JADES) program \citep[][]{Eisenstein2023arXiv_a}.
 We use the v2 photometric catalogs in the GOODS-S deep field \citep[][]{Eisenstein2023arXiv_b} and v1 photometric catalogs in the GOODS-N field \citep[][]{D'Eugenio2024arXiv}.
 For the spectroscopic redshifts, we use the v1.1 NIRSpec catalogs in the GOODS-S and GOODS-N fields \citep{Bunker2023arXiv,D'Eugenio2024arXiv}.
-With these JADES datasets, we make a comparable sample of 128 galaxies at $z_{\rm spec}>6$ in the GOODS-S and GOODS-N fields.
+With these JADES datasets, we make a comparable sample of 128 galaxies at $z_{\rm spec}>6$ in the GOODS-S and GOODS-N fields by requiring a secure redshift of $z_{\rm spec}>6$ and reliable photometry in multiple NIRCam filters.
 We then use our standard template set to run {\tt EAzY-py} on the 0.3$^{\prime\prime}$-diameter aperture photometry given by the JADES catalog, with the standard IGM transmission and the new IGM+CGM transmission to compute the photo-$z$ in each case.
 The Figure \ref{fig:diff} middle column shows the results. \citet{Hainline2024ApJ} found that the photo-$z$ overpredict the spec-$z$ in general at $z>7$ using the JADES dataset ($\delta z$ = 0.26), and we get a similar offset when the standard IGM curve is used (top middle panel; $\delta z_{z>7.5} = 0.16$).
 However, this offset disappears when the new IGM+CGM transmission is used instead (bottom middle panel; $\delta z_{z>7.5} = 0.00$).